victoriasof/php-doctrine2/readme.md

 You can copy most boilerplate setup code from the documentation, be sure to include into `createAnnotationMetadataConfiguration` the location where all your entities with annotations are.
 The default is `src`.

 ### Step 2: Create the Teacher entity
-We already proved the Student entity, you will have to create a Teacher entity.
+We already provided the Student entity, you will have to create a Teacher entity.
 You can choose which data to store for the Teacher, but at least it should contain a name, an e-mail and an address.

 If you are using Symfony, you can use the maker bundle to generate the entity for you: run `bin/console make:entity`.
+(Don't forget to make:migration and actually migrate.)

 #### Separating Concerns using Embeddables
 We also provided the Address entity but this is a special case: it is an [embeddable](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/tutorials/embeddables.html), that you will use on both the Student and the Teacher entity.